mc-aeq/metachain/README.md

 max_incoming_connections = 1000             ; number of maximum incoming connections
 time_between_unsuccessfull_connects = 30    ; delay between two connects to the same node

+; REST server configuration
+[rest]
+enable = true								; enable REST server port = 10016								; port to listen on
+ip = 127.0.0.1								; ip to bind listening server
+enable_ssl = false							; enable SSL encryption for api

 ; autoupdate configuration
 [autoupdate]
-ticks_until_update_triggered = 10           ; how many nodes need to have a newer version to trigger update do_autoupdate = true                        ; autoupdate? if false, node exits automatically
+ticks_until_update_triggered = 10           ; how many nodes need to have a newer version to trigger update do_autoupdate = true                        ; autoupdate? if false, node exits automatically enable = true								; enable or disable in general cdn_url	= https://cdn.tct.io/				; when enabled, where to download binary packages from tmp_dir = tmp 								; relative or absolute path to a temporary directory used for extraction

+[subchains]
+; the pop_load defines what proof of process modules will be loaded and thus provided service for (using * as wildcard, comma seperated value, PoMC must always be loaded!) pop_load = PoMC, PoS, PoT, *

+; subchain_* defines what subchains are allowed in this node. use * as wildcard, comma seperated values, MC must be allowed, TCT should be allowed, case sensitive!
+; all entries in _whitelist are allowed, all entries in _blacklist are forbidden ; use _whitelist * to allow all subchains and new subchains to be worked with.
+; use _whitelist *, _blacklist <name> to allow all except <name>
+; use _whitelist <name>, _blacklist "" to allow only <name>
+; _blacklist overrides _whitelist! -> _blacklist_ * means no subchains will work.
+subchain_whitelist = MC, TCT, *
+subchain_blacklist =

 ; data configuration
 [data]
 data_dir = data				; directory where the data is stored raw_dir = raw				; directory for raw metachain data in [general].[mode] = fn
+raw_filesplit = 100			; split raw files after X mb
 storage_engine = rdb		; db engine used for processed data. rdb = rocks db, mysql = mysql db

 ; the following is only needed for [data].[storage_engine] = rdb